 Hot dog preparation and seasonings vary around the world.
 Typical sauces include mustard, ketchup, mayonnaise, cheese sauce, and standard garnishes include onions, sauerkraut, jalapenos, chili, shredded cheese, coleslaw, bacon, and olives.

 Furthermore, it is very similar to cakes – different recipes create very different flavors and textures, and people have strong personal preferences.
+You may also like homemade steak burger recipe.

 Many recipes call for many other ingredients, including spices, flavors, preservatives, binders, and additives that combine to give hot dogs their distinctive flavor and texture.

 Ingredients added to meat and chicken in a hot dog recipe can add flavor, keep it moist and juicy, delay spoilage, and perhaps most importantly, provide food safety.
+You can also read about the best topping ideas for hot dogs.

 Chicago Style Hot Dog Recipe